 An offset is a reduction in money benefits when two different systems are paying.
 A Social Security Offset is a money benefit reduction in either L&I or SSD benefits when an injured worker is receiving benefits from both systems.

 An injured worker can receive both L&I and Social Security benefits.
-However when an injured worker qualifies for benefits under both systems, it is the offset that often keeps this double dipping from resulting in doubling of benefits for some injured workers.
+However when an injured worker qualifies for benefits under both systems, there is often an offset.
+It is the offset that keeps this double dipping from resulting in doubling of benefits for some injured workers.

 The offset formula according to Social Security can be found in 42 USCA. and the Program Operations Manual System (POMS) at POMS DI 52120.265.
 Social Security pays full benefits and take the offset from your L&I time loss, pension, voc. money and PPD, when you are ages 62 – 65.
 The offset during this period can be brutal.
 Delays by SSA in taking an offset are not time limited and can wreak havoc with your benefits.